eBay/tsv-utils/README.md

 If you are a D user you likely use DUB, the D package manager.
 DUB comes packaged with DMD starting with DMD 2.072.
 You can install and build using DUB as follows (replace `1.1.13` with the current version):
 ```
-$ dub fetch tsv-utils-dlang --cache=local
+$ dub fetch tsv-utils --cache=local
-$ cd tsv-utils-dlang-1.1.13/tsv-utils-dlang
+$ cd tsv-utils-1.2.0/tsv-utils
 $ dub run    # For LDC: dub run -- --compiler=ldc2
 ```

 The `dub run` command compiles all the tools.
-The executables are written to `tsv-utils-dlang/bin`.
+The executables are written to `tsv-utils/bin`.
 Add this directory or individual executables to the PATH.

 See [Building and makefile](docs/AboutTheCode.md#building-and-makefile) for more information about the DUB setup.